markuskimius/csvmagic/README.md

 - [csvread] - Display csv rows in a more human-readable format.
 - [csvcut] - Extract or rearrange columns of a csv file.
+- [csvgrep] - Find rows matching a pattern in a csv file.
 - [csvalign] - Print a csv file with its columns aligned.
 - [csvsql] - Query one or more csv files.
 - [csvcsv] - Convert a csv file from one variant to another.